donnersm/TalkingClock/README.md

 Using library EEPROM at version 1.0.3

 I got some feedback that the main branch audio driver plays back the audio with a stutter.
-If this is the case, then you can use this branche instead: https://github.com/schreibfaul1/ESP32-audioI2S/tree/prepare-for-m4a
+If this is the case, then you can use this branch instead: https://github.com/schreibfaul1/ESP32-audioI2S/tree/prepare-for-m4a